Program FAQs: M.A. in Engaged Humanities and the Creative Life with Emphasis in Depth Psychology

-How much time should I expect to be online?
+How much time should I expect to be on D2L?

-Students are expected to log in to our distance learning software (Desire2Learn) several times a week, for a total of three hours per week.
-This will typically include time spent reading the online presentation, posting and responding to discussion boards, listening to an audio file, or watching a video, though there may be other activities as well.
+Students are expected to log in to our learning management system (Desire2Learn) several times a week, for a total of three hours per week.
+This will typically include time spent reading the presentation, posting and responding to discussion boards, listening to an audio file, or watching a video, though there may be other activities as well.

-Experience has shown that students learning in an online format have a tendency to spend more time per week online "in class" than their residential peers, creating a potential imbalance in their personal and academic lives.
-We have several measures in place to protect our hybrid students from this imbalance, including designating a "preparation week" when students and faculty are not online during the week before the residential session and the three days afterward, and requiring no online hours the last week of the quarter, allowing students time to complete their final assignments, and assigning other weeks as "offline weeks."
-In addition, we maintain strong boundaries around how much online material there is to read, especially with discussion boards: students are given word or paragraph limits to initial postings, and are given a limited number of responses they must make to each other.
-If students wish to continue a conversation outside of the boundaries of the assignments, each course has an online Classroom Café, which is an open discussion board where students may converse freely about a topic.
+Experience has shown that students learning in learning management systems have a tendency to spend more time per week in those systems "in class" than their residential peers, creating a potential imbalance in their personal and academic lives.
+We have several measures in place to protect our hybrid students from this imbalance, including designating a "preparation week" when students and faculty are not in D2L during the week before the residential session and the three days afterward, and requiring no hours in D2L the last week of the quarter, allowing students time to complete their final assignments, and assigning other weeks as "offline weeks."
+In addition, we maintain strong boundaries around how much material there is to read, especially with discussion boards: students are given word or paragraph limits to initial postings, and are given a limited number of responses they must make to each other.
+If students wish to continue a conversation outside of the boundaries of the assignments, each course has a Classroom Café in D2L, which is an open discussion board where students may converse freely about a topic.

-Are there required days or times I have to be online?
+Are there required days or times I have to be on D2L?

-Besides participating online, what other sorts of work should I expect?
+Besides participating in D2L, what other sorts of work should I expect?